 - Uber ride and Uber eats credits (terms apply)

 This card does have an annual fee of $550 (See Rates & Fees).
 The travel credit card earning and redemption options aren’t as flexible as the Chase Sapphire Reserve.
-But, if you prefer award air travel benefits to flexibility, the American Express Platinum can be the better card.
+But, if you prefer award air travel benefits to flexibility, the American Express Platinum can be a better travel card.
 Compare the Amex Platinum and Sapphire Reserve here.